xNS5/personal-website/content/projects/uml-class-editor.md

 I have a few ideas for how to make this application better, at least for my purposes.

 * Color customization.
-I like to be able to choose the theme of the applications I use, like in [Slide for Reddit](https://play.google.com/store/apps/details?id=me.ccrama.redditslide) for example and I'd love to add that functionality to this application
+I like to be able to choose the theme of the applications I use, like in [Slide for Reddit](https://play.google.com/store/apps/details?id=me.ccrama.redditslide) for example and I'd love to add that functionality to this application.
 * Exporting to different file types.
 Currently the data exports to .html files, which isn't the most practical when it comes to sharing files with others.
 I intend to create options to export the diagrams to PDF and possibly JPG/PNG formats.
 * Cloud Storage integration.
 A lot of applications like this have the ability to sign in with a cloud storage account such as Google Drive, One Drive, Dropbox, etc. and I want to add that functionality